exercism/c/docs/CONTRIBUTING.md

 ## Continuous Integration & Tests

 The repository uses Travis CI to run some scripts on each commit to a pull request.
-The simplest way to run these scripts on your own contribution is to open a PR on this repository with your changes, mark the title as [WIP] so that maintainers know that it isn't quite ready to be merged just yet and then allow this repository's CI setup to take care of things for you automatically.
+The simplest way to run these scripts on your own contribution is to open a PR on this repository with your changes, edit the PR title to add `[WIP]` then allow this repository's CI setup to take care of things for you automatically.

 ### Run CI on Your Own Fork